segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/shopify-fueled/index.md

 ## Headless Shopify integrations

-Fueled can be implemented on "headless" or "composable" Shopify sites.
+Fueled can be implemented on *headless* or *composable* Shopify sites.
 Fueled provides out-of-the-box integrations for:

 * Pack Digital composable Shopify sites
 * Headless Shopify sites running on TakeShape.io